Teddy34/gatsby-blog/blog/2019-09-14/index.md

 console.log(getB(data)); // 1
 ```

 The getters can easily be extracted and shared.
-Naming those functions is often very valuable to abstract deep attribute access in datastructures (think `getUserNameFromToken`).
-This currying usage also lead to building many unary functions (functions that takes only one argument) that are fantastic for function composition.
-It then does not come as a surprise that `flow`, a function composition tool is the second most used lodash function in our code base.
+Naming those functions is often very valuable to abstract deep attribute access in data structures (think `getUserNameFromToken`).
+This currying usage also leads to building many unary functions (functions that take only one argument) that are fantastic for function composition.
+It then does not come as a surprise that `flow`, a function composition tool is the second most used Lodash function in our code base.

 #### flow